Air Lease Q4 2024 Earnings Call Transcript

 Steven Házy

-Executive Chairman at Air Lease
+Executive Chairman at Air Lease Corporation

-Yes.
-And coupled Greg and John with the explorations of those leases that were renegotiated during COVID as those progressively liberate us and allow us to get back to market lease rates either by extension or repositioning those aircraft in U. S. Seas that will have a continual upward trend on the overall corporate lease yield.
+Yeah, and coupled, Greg and John, with the expirations of those leases that were renegotiated during COVID, as those progressively liberate us and allow us to get back to market lease rates, either by extension or repositioning those aircraft in U.S. carriers, that will have a continual upward trend on the overall corporate lease yield.

 Operator

-Your next question comes from the line of Jamie Baker with JPMorgan.
+Your next question comes from the line of Jamie Baker with J.P.
+Morgan.
 Please go ahead.

 Jamie Baker